um3rella/um3rella.github.io/_pages/about.md

 - transitional learner
 - synergist

-## Interests
+## Interests and Dreams

+- Thru-hiking efficiency
+- Biomechanics and corrective exercise
 - All things true
+- Advancing humanity into a stellar civilization

 ## Fields I would love to work in

 - Scientific computing
-- Agriculture
+- Agriculture automation
-- Astronomy
+- Space exploration
 - Biotechnology and genomics